usbong/game-off-2025post-test/README.md

 **Unlocked Possibilities:**

-The app runs on mobile with a few issues including slower movement on Android and the viewport not yet centered on landscape mode, while on the iPad, it seems somewhat choppy like doing a screen recording on Linux with only an i3 Intel processor.
+The app runs on mobile with a few issues including slower movement on Android and the viewport not yet centered on landscape mode, while on the iPad, it seems somewhat choppy like doing a screen recording on Linux with only a used Intel Celeron N2940 processor.

 # Additional Bug Fixes